dell/csm-docs/content/docs/csidriver/features/powerscale.md

 fsGroupPolicy will be default to "ReadWriteOnceWithFSType", keeping the previous behavior.

+Note:
+1. Volume ownership and permissions change would be taken care by kubernetes based on the FSGroupPolicy mode set in the CSI Driver. [here](https://kubernetes-csi.github.io/docs/support-fsgroup.html#csi-volume-fsgroup-policy).
-Note: FSGroupPolicy may not work as expected with "root_squash", to get the desired behavior "no_root_squash" has to be enabled.
+2. FSGroupPolicy may not work as expected with "root_squash", to get the desired behavior "no_root_squash" has to be enabled.